 How do you measure the 'high' in your high-protein diet?
 First off, let's start calling it the ideal protein diet.
 This ideal amount changes according to your lifestyle, goals, and medical conditions.

-Here's a great chart by Abbott that shows you how much protein your body needs based on your life stage and lifestyle.
+Here's a great chart that shows you how much protein your body needs based on your age, your life stage and lifestyle.

 High Protein Foods for Weight Loss

 Oh, I know ... the struggle is real.
 Losing weight seems like it's all about cutting down on the things you love to eat.
 We think we need to starve ourselves, but that's absolutely wrong!
 The real trick is in eating healthy things that make you feel fuller for longer, and protein plays a huge role in this.